 Lessons from the world’s most efficient flyer

-Computational Fluid Dynamics (CFD) simulations in conjunction with experimental measurements were used to optimize various design parameters such as size, aspect ratio, and angle of attack of the wing.
-“Clap and fling” flow rate-enhancing mechanisms were also investigated to ensure the fan has the highest aerodynamic efficiency.
-In addition, energy loss is minimized as there is no friction (no bearing).
+Computational Fluid Dynamics (CFD) simulations in conjunction with experimental measurements have been used to optimize various design parameters such as size, aspect ratio and angle of attack.
+“Clap and fling” flow rate mechanisms have also been investigated ensuring the fan has the highest aerodynamic efficiency.
+Additionally, energy loss has been minimized due to the lack of friction from traditionally used ball bearings.
 The fan is powered by a piezo actuator with high electrical-mechanical energy conversion.
-The piezo actuator generates almost zero heat during operation, allowing the fan to have up to 2x higher overall efficiency.
+The piezo actuator generates almost zero heat during operation, allowing the fan to achieve up to 2x more overall efficiency.

-The typical rotary fan has a hub at its center where its motor resides.
-A ‘dead air’ zone is therefore created in front of the hub, resulting in the hottest region in the heat sink in many applications.
+A typical rotary fan has a hub at its center where the motor resides and which the blades rotate around.
+This creates a “dead air zone” in the center of the fan without any air flow, resulting in the hottest region of the heat sink in many applications.

-There is no motor in a biomimetic fan and therefore no motor-generated noise.
-In a rotary fan, noise pitch is principally proportional to the number of blades present.
-As there is only one blade (wing) in a biomimetic fan, frequencies of the noise generated are much lower, resulting in a “lower tone” noise, which is less disruptive and more comfortable to the human ear.
+Our biomimetic fans contain no motors, which result in no motor-generated noise.
+In a traditional rotary fan, noise pitch is principally proportional to the number of blades present.
+As the biomimetic fan contains only a single “blade” (wing), the frequency of the noise generated is lower, resulting in a lower tone of noise.
+This lower tone noise is more comfortable to the human ear.

-Unlike a rotary fan, the biomimetic fan consists of only a few simple components.
-There are no moving parts, no bearings, no oil leakages, and no maintenance required.
-It is powered by our super reliable Python actuator.
+Unlike a traditional rotary fan, the biomimetic fan consists of only a few simple components.
+There are no moving parts, no bearings, oil leakages or maintenance required.
+It is powered by our ultra reliable Python actuator.

-Designed with aerospace grade lightweight materials, there are no heavy copper coils as seen in rotary fans.
-This makes it up to 5x lighter than a traditional rotary fan of a similar cooling capacity.
+Designed with aerospace grade lightweight materials, there are no motors present in our biomimetic fans.
+This makes the biomimetic fan up to 5x lighter than a traditional rotary fan of similar cooling capacity.

-The biomimetic fan does not require the restrictive round shape present in rotary fans.
-Its shape can be flexibly customized to fit specific applications.
-In addition, more than one fan can be used in parallel when higher cooling performance is desired.
+Our biomimetic fan does not require the restrictive round format present in rotary fans.
+Its shape can be flexibly customized to fit specific applications and optimized according to the required form factor.
+In addition, multiple fans can be used in parallel.